totemorg/securelink/README.md

 <a name="module_SECLINK.host"></a>

 ### SECLINK.host
-Name of host for attributing host-owned accounts.
+Domain name of host for attributing domain-owned accounts.

 **Kind**: static property of [<code>SECLINK</code>](#module_SECLINK)
 <a name="module_SECLINK.isTrusted"></a>